El Cajon Boulevard: Route description

 The boulevard now consists of two disconnected portions, one in San Diego and La Mesa, and the other in El Cajon.
-The central section through La Mesa's Grossmont Pass was obliterated when Interstate 8 was built.
+The central section through La Mesa's Grossmont Pass was built over by Interstate 8.
+It has been cited as a prime example of a commercial strip whose growth and development was shaped by the automobile, as opposed to the parallel University Avenue commercial strip whose growth was shaped by the trolley.

 History

 It was formerly part of U.S. Route 80, and became a business loop for Interstate 8 when U.S. Route 80 was decommissioned and replaced by the interstate.
 It is designated as a historic highway by the state of California.
 Only portions of what would become El Cajon Boulevard in both La Mesa and El Cajon were originally part of US 80.
 During a re-routing through San Diego onto Park Boulevard in 1929, the western portion of El Cajon Boulevard was added to US 80.
 The next section of El Cajon Boulevard added to US 80 was between La Mesa and El Cajon around 1940.
-Today, most of the latter route from La Mesa to El Cajon has been overlaid by I-8.
-The final part of El Cajon Boulevard to receive the US 80 designation was a small piece between Park Boulevard and Normal Street in the late 1940s early 1950s when US 80 was re-routed off Park Boulevard onto the new Cabrillo Freeway.
-US 80 ceased to exist legislatively within California after July 1, 1964.

-It has been cited as a prime example of a commercial strip whose growth and development was shaped by the automobile, as opposed to the parallel University Avenue commercial strip whose growth was shaped by the trolley.
-Since El Cajon Boulevard was formerly the major route east from San Diego, there are many old hotels and motels on it.
-One of them, the Lafayette Hotel, is of considerable historic interest.
+The State Theatre opened in 1940.
+Designed by architect S. Charles Lee.
+The building possessed a 125 foot spiral tower with a blinking beacon on top that could be seen for miles, interior murals illuminated in blacklight and colorful terrazzo sidewalks out front.
+The theatre was demolished in 1987.

 The first Jack in the Box restaurant was opened at 6270 El Cajon Boulevard by Robert O. Peterson in 1951.
 The site had originally been a drive-in diner called "Topsy's", later renamed "Oscar's" after Peterson's middle name, which was a classic drive-in where food was served by carhops to patrons in the parking lot.
 Jack in the Box was the first drive-through, with the innovation of a two-way intercom that allowed one car to place an order while another car was being served.
 Other restaurants had previously offered drive-up window service, but Jack in the Box was the first major chain to make drive-through windows the focus of its operation.

+Today, most of the route from La Mesa to El Cajon has been overlaid by I-8.
+The final part of El Cajon Boulevard to receive the US 80 designation was a small piece between Park Boulevard and Normal Street in the late 1940s early 1950s when US 80 was re-routed off Park Boulevard onto the new Cabrillo Freeway.
+US 80 ceased to exist legislatively within California after July 1, 1964.

 The street was the site of the El Cajon Boulevard Riot in August 1960, also known as the Drag Strip Riot, considered one of the first major youth riots of the 1960s.
 In the latter part of the 20th century, El Cajon Boulevard developed an unsavory reputation as a hotspot for prostitution.